Last Layer Hamiltonian Monte Carlo: Preliminaries

-Given the continued presence of human-driven vehicles on the road, an important aspect of driving automation is to understand human behavior in traffic scenarios.
-An example of an advanced driver assistance system (ADAS) is to assess whether the intended maneuvers of a driver are safe to execute for a particular driving scene.
+Building upon the PDL methods, driving automation exemplifies an application domain where uncertainty estimations are both critical and challenging.
+Given the continued presence of human-driven vehicles, understanding human behavior in traffic scenarios remains essential for driving automation.
+Human driving behavior is inherently stochastic \cite{siebinga2023uncovering}, which highlights the importance of advanced driver assistance systems (ADAS) components that can express when the produced predictions are uncertain or identify OOD scenarios.
+However, practical applications require PDL methods that balance predictive performance, uncertainty reliability, and computational efficiency, given the real-time constraints and hardware limitations of automotive systems.
+An example of an ADAS is to assess whether the intended maneuvers of a driver are safe to execute for a particular driving scene.
 Central components of such an ADAS are driver action and intention recognition.
 Actions refer to the observable behaviors a driver performs, such as steering, braking, or changing lanes, which can be directly captured through various sensors on a vehicle.
 Intention recognition focuses on identifying what a driver plans to do in the immediate future, before the actual maneuver takes place \citep{pereira2013state, sadri2011logic}.
 For example, before changing lanes, a driver might form the intention several seconds before executing any observable actions of that intended driving maneuver.
 Understanding both actions and intentions is crucial for developing an ADAS that can anticipate and respond to driver behavior \citep{vellenga2022driver}.